tatref/synacor-challenge/WALKTHROUGH.md

 Trying to explore the world is difficult, as there is a lot of rooms.

 A graph traversal algorithm combined with Graphviz can create a nice map.
-Also the state loader/saver is useful
+Also the state loader/saver is useful to save time.

+- Green: room with items
+- Red: VM state == Halted

 ![maze](maze.svg)